Jimmy

 Possible Causes

-Small gap at dust cup seal, Crack in extension tube, Partially blocked nozzle, Loose accessory connection
+Small gap at the dust cup seal, Crack in the extension tube, Partially blocked nozzle, Loose accessory connection.

 How to Fix / Troubleshooting

-- Step 1 – Check connections: Ensure all accessories, tube, and dust cup are fully clicked into place.
+- Step 1 – Check connections: Ensure all accessories, the tube, and the dust cup are fully clicked into place.

 - Step 2 – Inspect seals: Examine rubber seals at each joint for damage or misalignment.